benhall-7/prickly/README.md

 ## Installation:

+Install to PATH automaticallay with cargo:

-- With cargo: `cargo install --git https://github.com/BenHall-7/prickly.git --branch main`
+`cargo install --git https://github.com/BenHall-7/prickly.git --branch main`

+If wanted, one can clone and build the repository with the same link, then move the application to a folder of their choice.

 ## Startup: